 My journey to build a life, be a parent, and have a career has brought great joys and great sorrow.
 I have felt the pain of rejection, regret, and loss.
 I have experienced immense joy, and devastating grief.
 I have built deep and lasting relationships, I have lost others.
 My greatest joy is the relationship I have with my life partner, Cindy, and our 3 daughters.
 They have taught me the power of lasting, unconditional love.

 One constant throughout my life has been my intrigue with all that makes us human.
 My chosen profession is Human Resources.
 HR is what I do.
 The first word in my title – human – has special significance and importance for me.
 I’m honored and humbled to work as the Chief Equality & Inclusion Officer at P&G, and so very fortunate that my professional and personal life have intersected seamlessly.
-I work for a company that believes an equal world is a better world - for everyone – and will continue to work tirelessly in this capacity.
-I'm also fortunate to serve as a member of the World Economic Forum's Community of Chief Diversity & Inclusion Officers, the Conference Board's Global D&I Executives Council, and the Cincinnati Chamber's Minority Business Accelerator.
+I work for a company that believes an equal world is a better world – for everyone – and will continue to work tirelessly in this capacity.
+I'm also fortunate to serve as a member of the World Economic Forum's Community of Chief Diversity & Inclusion Officers, the Conference Board's Global D&I Executives Council, the Cincinnati Chamber's Minority Business Accelerator, and the Board of the Trevor Project.
 My commitment to equality is deep, the work in front of us is urgent.

 A big part of who I “am” is a storyteller.
 I have been writing for over 30 years.
 I have written about love, loss, the power of healing, and the many things we do to create distance and divide with each other.
 My motivation is to open hearts and minds through storytelling.
 My stories are personal to me and my life.
 The lessons are universal.